Ultra-Massive MIMO with Orthogonal Chirp Division Multiplexing for Near-Field Sensing and Communication Integration: Proposed Near-Field Sensing Paradigm

 \subsection{Parameter Estimation Under Dual Discontinuity}

 Based on ${{\bf{\overline R}}_{n,j}}$ obtained by the FMCW processing above, our objective is to estimate the parameters $\tau_{n,j,l}$ and $v_{n,j,l}$ (or $\mu_{n,j,l}$ and $\nu_{n,j,l}$ equivalently) for each antenna pair $\left(n,j\right)$.
 However, as shown in \eqref{equ:VecT} and Fig.~\ref{fig:sIF}, the digitized IF signals in the OCDM system may exhibit {\em dual discontinuity}.
 Particularly, it consists of (i) {\em time discontinuity}, which introduces the blank window (all-zero segment) to the response vectors, and (ii) {\em phase discontinuity}, which introduces an extra phase shift of $-\mu \phi$ to part of ${\bf b}_{n} \left( \mu \right)$ (see \eqref{equ:VecT}).
 This destroys the Vandermonde property of ${\bf B}_{n} \left( {\bm \mu}_{n,j} \right)$ and thus invalidates many off-the-shelf parameter estimation algorithms \cite{stoica1989music,liao2019closed}.

+{It is noteworthy that while affine frequency division multiplexing (AFDM) \cite{bemani2023affine} provides a more generalized framework for multi-carrier waveforms, we specifically adopt OCDM for the proposed ISAC solution.
+The rationale is that the chirp subcarriers in AFDM usually exhibit steeper slopes, resulting in more than one instantaneous frequency discontinuity within the system bandwidth \cite[Fig. 4]{bemani2023affine}.
+Such discontinuities would significantly complicate the IF signal derivation and the subsequent super-resolution estimation.
+In contrast, OCDM strikes an optimal balance by providing frequency-domain diversity while maintaining the manageable discontinuities for FMCW processing.}

-To tackle this issue, we propose a parameter estimation method taking the dual discontinuity into account, which is summarized in {Algorithm~\ref{ALG1}} and detailed as follows.
+To tackle the dual-discontinuity, we propose a parameter estimation method taking the dual discontinuity into account, which is summarized in {Algorithm~\ref{ALG1}} and detailed as follows.